diegogo69/webpack_airbnb_lint/SETUP.md

 `npm install --save-dev webpack-merge`

-## Install the ESLint v8.57 package in your project
+## Installing eslint-config-airbnb-base

+The package requires eslint and eslint-plugin-import.

+### Install the correct versions of each package, which are listed by the command:

+`npm info "eslint-config-airbnb-base@latest" peerDependencies`

-`npm install --save-dev eslint`
+It may be `npm install --save-dev eslint@8.2.0 eslint-plugin-import@2.25.2` Recall to use --save-dev flag

+### Install eslint-config-airbnb-base

+npm install --save-dev eslint-config-airbnb-base

+Add `"extends": "airbnb-base"` to your .eslintrc

 ### Create an .eslintrc JavaScript configuration file